mmakaay/flask_micron/documentation/developers/environment.rst

 in line with the recommended way for working with Flask.
 See the `Flask Installation Documentation`_.

-Some advantages are that the dependencies are not added to the system-wide Python installation (keeping that environment clean) and that it is possible to switch between different versions of Python.
+Some advantages are that the dependencies and utilities are not added to the system-wide Python installation (keeping that environment clean) and that it is possible to switch between different versions of Python.

 For getting things up-and-running, I first install some tools in my global Python installation::